Rome truly is the eternal city. It is home to roughly three million and the host to nearly nine million tourists each year.

 Piazza di Pietra – Temple of Hadrian

 This temple is far more of a ruin than a temple but as it lies just 300 meters from the Pantheon and is very near other notable landmarks, it’s worth a look.
 It was built by Hadrian’s adopted son and successor Antonius Pius in 145 AD.
 Visible now are 11 of the original 15 columns from the northern face of the temple.
 For many years this ruin was misidentified as the Temple of Neptune.
-The columns are located on the charming Piazza Pietra that unlike many other squares in this part of town has restaurants and bars worth visiting.
+The columns are located on the charming Piazza Pietra.
+Unlike many other squares in this part of Rome Piazza Pietra is home to restaurants and bars well worth visiting.

 Piazza Colonna – Column of Marcus Aurelius